FEASTorg/linux-wire/docs/examples.md

    cd build
    sudo ./i2c_scanner            # should report the device at 0x40
-   sudo ./master_writer          # writes a test pattern to the Nano sudo ./master_reader          # reads it back (check serial monitor on the Nano to confirm activity) sudo ./master_multiplier      # optional: writes and reads a rolling pattern
+   sudo ./master_writer          # writes a test pattern to the Nano sudo ./master_reader          # reads it back sudo ./master_multiplier      # optional rolling pattern test
    ```

-   Each binary accepts optional command-line arguments (`./master_writer --help`) if you need to change bus name or address.
+   Each binary accepts optional command-line arguments (`--help`) if you need to change bus, address, or payload.

-3. Use the Arduino Serial Monitor at 115200 baud to watch the `master_writer` / `master_reader` interaction (the example sketch prints the values it sees).
+3. Use the Arduino Serial Monitor at 115200 baud if you’d like to watch activity while debugging (optional).

-This setup gives you a deterministic loopback peripheral for debugging and CI smoke tests without relying on external sensors.\*\*\*
+This loopback peripheral gives you deterministic end-to-end coverage without relying on external sensors.\*\*\*